peaBerberian/wasp-hls/doc/API/Position_Control/getMaximumPosition.md

-You can know is you're playing such type of content by calling the [`isVod` method](XXX TODO) after reaching the `"Loaded"` [state](../Basic_Methods/getPlayerState.md) for that content.
+You can know is you're playing such type of content by calling the [`isVod` method](XXX TODO) after reaching the `"Loaded"` [state](../Basic_Methods/getPlayerState.md) for that content or by reading the `isVod` property from a `contentInfoUpdate` event (which is moreover first sent even before the `"Loaded"` state is reached).
 If it returns `false`, the maximum position might increase.

-For live contents for example (you can know if you're playing a live content by calling the [`isLive` method](XXX TODO) after reaching the `"Loaded"` [state](../Basic_Methods/getPlayerState.md)), the maximum position increase can generally be approximated as a linear increase (such as 1 second every seconds) until the end of the content (at which point `isLive` returns `false`).
+For live contents for example (you can know if you're playing a live content by calling the [`isLive` method](XXX TODO) after reaching the `"Loaded"` [state](../Basic_Methods/getPlayerState.md)) or by reading the `isLive` property from `ContentInfoUpdate` events, the maximum position increase can generally be approximated as a linear increase (such as 1 second every seconds) until the end of the content (at which point `isLive` will be set to `false`).

 ## For VOD contents